The Council of Christians and Jews (CCJ) takes the privacy and security of your data extremely seriously.

 B. What data do we collect?

-We collect the data necessary for the CCJ to pursue its stated charitable objectives, and by running events, maintaining memberships, keeping our members and supporters informed of our activities, marketing, fundraising and the effective running of the CCJ through its professional staff, trustees and volunteers.
+We collect the data necessary for the CCJ to pursue its stated charitable objectives of promoting religious and cultural understanding and harmony between Christian, Jewish and other communities, eliminating religious and racial prejudice, hatred and discrimination, with particular reference to antisemitism, on the basis of the ethical and social teachings common to Judaism and Christianity.
+We do this through events and activities, missions, maintaining memberships, keeping our members, supporters and stakeholders informed of our activities, marketing, fundraising and the effective running of the CCJ through its professional staff, trustees and volunteers.
 Data collected and processed may include, but not be limited to:

 C. What we do with the data we process